FabioRM/SGL/README.md

 #SGL - Simple Graphic Library

-A low-level agnostic library that provides basic graphical functionalities to work with graphical displays.
+A low-level agnostic library that provides basic graphic functionalities to work with graphic displays.

 It consists of only three parts: